 - 2.1 The organization of a programme for monitoring of the sources, levels and effects of contaminants, as well as the research related to this monitoring, was one of the cornerstones of the Mediterranean Action Plan (MAP) adopted by the governments of the Mediterranean countries in February 1975.
-With the adoption, in 1976, of the Barcelona Convention by the same governments, and the subsequent adoption of the Protocols to this Convention, the objectives and methodologies of the programme were gradually modified in order to respond to the expanding goals set by the governments. - 2.2 The declared objectives of the first phase of the Programme, MED POL-Phase I (1975-1980), were: - to formulate and carry out a coordinated pollution monitoring and research programme taking into account the goals of the Mediterranean Action Plan and the capabilities of the Mediterranean research centres to participate in it; - to assist national research centres in developing their capabilities to participate in the Programme; - to analyse the sources, levels, pathways, trends and effects of pollutants relevant to the Mediterranean Sea: - to provide the scientific/technical information needed by the Governments of the Mediterranean States and the EEC for the negotiation and implementation of the Convention and its related Protocols; and - to build up consistent time-series of data on the sources, pathways, levels and effects of pollutants in the Mediterranean Sea and thus contribute to the scientific knowledge of the Mediterranean Sea. - 2.3 While the first phase of the Programme focused on strengthening national capabilities in order to enable all countries to participate in the Programme and on the development of methodologies needed to implement it, the next phase of the Programme1 (MED POL-Phase II, 1981-1996) had more general and broader objectives to provide the Parties to the Barcelona Convention with: - information required for the implementation of the Convention and the Protocols; - indicators and evaluation of the effectiveness of the pollution prevention measures taken under the Convention and the Protocols; - scientific information that may lead to eventual revision and amendment of the relevant provisions of the Convention and the Protocols, and for the formulation of additional protocols;
+With the adoption, in 1976, of the Barcelona Convention by the same governments, and the subsequent adoption of the Protocols to this Convention, the objectives and methodologies of the programme were gradually modified in order to respond to the expanding goals set by the governments. - 2.2 The declared objectives of the first phase of the Programme, MED POL-Phase I (1975-1980), were: - to formulate and carry out a coordinated pollution monitoring and research programme taking into account the goals of the Mediterranean Action Plan and the capabilities of the Mediterranean research centres to participate in it; - to assist national research centres in developing their capabilities to participate in the Programme; - to analyse the sources, levels, pathways, trends and effects of pollutants relevant to the Mediterranean Sea; - to provide the scientific/technical information needed by the Governments of the Mediterranean States and the EEC for the negotiation and implementation of the Convention and its related Protocols; and - to build up consistent time-series of data on the sources, pathways, levels and effects of pollutants in the Mediterranean Sea and thus contribute to the scientific knowledge of the Mediterranean Sea. - 2.3 While the first phase of the Programme focused on strengthening national capabilities in order to enable all countries to participate in the Programme and on the development of methodologies needed to implement it, the next phase of the Programme1 (MED POL-Phase II, 1981-1996) had more general and broader objectives to provide the Parties to the Barcelona Convention with: - information required for the implementation of the Convention and the Protocols; - indicators and evaluation of the effectiveness of the pollution prevention measures taken under the Convention and the Protocols; - scientific information that may lead to eventual revision and amendment of the relevant provisions of the Convention and the Protocols, and for the formulation of additional protocols; - information that could be used in formulating environmentally sound national, bilateral and multilateral management decisions essential for the continuous socio-economic development of the Mediterranean region on a sustainable basis; and

-1 Long-term programme for pollution monitoring and research in the Mediterranean (MED POL)-Phase II.
+&lt;sup>1 Long-term programme for pollution monitoring and research in the Mediterranean (MED POL)-Phase II.
 UNEP Regional Seas Reports and Studies No. 28.
 Rev.1.
 UNEP, 1986.